antfu/vue-reuse-template/README.md

 // Comes with pair of `DefineTemplate` and `ReuseTemplate` const [DefineFoo, ReuseFoo] = createReusableTemplate<{ msg: string }>()

-// You can create multiple reusable templates const [DefineBar, ReuseBar] = createReusableTemplate<{ items: string[] }>()
+// You can create multiple reusable templates, a unique `name` will be assigned automatically const [DefineBar, ReuseBar] = createReusableTemplate<{ items: string[] }>()
 </script>